 - Widely Used: Package Include 1 x LCD Display, 1 x Brake Controller,1 x Wiring Connections, 1 x Type-C Data cable, 1 x Product Manual.
 The electric brake controller kit ideal for most 1-4 axle vehicle and trailer combinations

-- VEHICLE APPLICATION: The Prodigy P2 electric brake controller is compatible with a wide range of vehicles including Ford, GM, Chevy, Dodge, RAM, Toyota, Jeep, and more with 2, 4, 6, and 8 brakes (1-4 axles).
-Vehicle-specific Tekonsha Plug & Play brake controller wiring harness sold separately.
+- 🏆【WIDE COMPATIBILITY】This proportional controller replaces the Brake-EVN 8508220 and has Smoother braking than the 8507111 Time-Delay Brake IV.
+It's compatible with various vehicles including Ford, GM, Chevy, Dodge, RAM, Toyota, Jeep, and more with 2, 4, 6, and 8 brakes (1-4 axles).
+NOTE: Vehicle-Specific Plug & Play Harness Not Included

 Best Trailer Brake Controls Buying Guide